worsco/ocp4-fluentd-kinesis-streams/README.md

 ```

+## Uninstall

-## To completely uninstall and revert back
+To completely uninstall and revert all settings back.

 ```
 ./uninstall_log_forwarding_kinesis.sh